Can my child travel to the United States on a foreign passport?

 Can my child be included on my passport?

 No. All children, including babies, must have their own passport.

 Is my child required to attend in person when applying for a passport?

 Yes.
 All children under the age of 18 are required to appear in person for all passport services.
 Children under the age of 16 must be accompanied by both parents.
-An appointment will be required, please see the instructions for your specific passport service for more information.
+An appointment will be required.
+Read more

 Do passport applications for children under the age of 16 require the consent of both parents?